jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 and are often described as going "down", such as "down a (perfect) fifth".

-Somewhat counterintuitively
-because we hear two notes an octave apart as the same note, the interval from the lower to the higher pitch is *different* than the interval from the higher to the lower pitch.
+Because we hear two notes an octave apart as the same note, it is somewhat counterintuitive that the interval from the lower to the higher pitch is *different* than the interval from the higher to the lower pitch.
 The descending interval is an "inversion" of the ascending interval.